 Unlike basic systems, RaaS platforms often support white-label solutions (launched under your brand) and multi-tenant environments (serving multiple clients from a single system).
 This helps organizations that want to:

-The system is integrated with the multi-layer security beyond basic compliance checks that help the system:
+The system is integrated with multi-layer security beyond basic compliance checks that help the system:

 This proactive approach decreases the chances of fraud in cross-border payments.